 My own office setup and protection routines are regularly changing as technology evolves, and to some extent as my business evolves.
 The core concepts always remain the same, but the specific equipment might change from time to time.
 I thought it would be a good idea to document those changes, and write a new one of these posts every 6-12 months so that it builds up a useful resource that can help people figure out the best solution for their photography.

 One of these core concepts that I’ll refer to from time to time is the notion that a photo doesn’t really exist until you have it stored in three different places.
+This is often called the 3-2-1 strategy.
 The fact is that hard drives will fail, as sure as the moon will rise tomorrow.
 The only difference is that unlike the moon, we won’t know when it’s going to happen.
 Hard drives (or solid state drives for that matter) are mechanical, and after a while all mechanical things fail.
 If you don’t have your photos backed up then you’re playing chicken with your hard earned images every single day.
 You might get lucky and your drive might last ten years, or last long enough that you upgrade to a newer model and start a new game of chicken with that one.
 But equally, you might find a drive fails just a few days after you’ve purchased it.
 It only takes a small piece of dirt to be trapped inside your drive during the manufacturing process and all of a sudden the head (the part that reads the data off the spinning disk) gets jammed and it’s dead.

 So we need to back up everything that’s on one disk, onto another disk to provide some redundancy against drive failures.
 That’s the second copy, but what about the third copy that I spoke of?
 If both copies of your photos are stored in the same location, then your photos aren’t secure.
 You also need to have an off-site backup of the same images in order to reach what I would consider to be the absolute minimum backup requirements.
 Fire, flood and theft are just some of the things that could wipe out all your images if your only copies are all stored in the same location.